 Processes of social comparison with similar reference groups are one potential mechanism that can explain the formation of redistributive preferences (Condon & Wichowsky, 2020).
 The key argument posits that people form their perceptions through family, friends, and coworkers’ experiences instead of the whole society, which is described as an availability heuristic that systematically biases inferences about inequality based on the homophily of reference groups (M. D. R. Evans, Kelley, & Kolosi, 1992).
 Therefore, inferences about inequality are linked to network segregation, which influences the information that ultimately shapes inequality perceptions (Mijs & Roe, 2021).
 Yet, this research has mainly focused on the cognitive dimension of preference formation through inequality perceptions rather than straightforwardly addressing the influence of network segregation on redistributive preferences (Cansunar, 2021; García-Castro et al., 2022).

 Therefore, this paper adopts a second approach, which suggests that social networks provide a comprehensive picture of the class relations that contribute to group identity formation and internalization of social norms (Kalmijn & Kraaykamp, 2007).
 Specifically, it has been argued that redistributive preferences are influenced not only by individuals’ social class but also by the class positions of their network ties (Paskov & Weisstanner, 2022).
 Thus, opinions can either align or divide through social influence processes depending on the class positions of contacts and the level of network segregation (Lindh et al., 2021).
 These arguments reflect the notion that classes are characterized as collectivities with varying degrees of cohesion and solidarity, comprising asymmetric status-based interactions related to material resources, cultural practices, and political preferences (Morris & Scott, 1996).
 Resembling the reference group argument, Sachweh (2012) suggests social integration can be impeded in societies with few opportunities for contact between different social classes, creating an “empathy gulf” that hinders individuals from understanding others’ lifestyles amid rising inequality.
-Consequently, segregated interactions may lead individuals to perceive the lives of different classes as more distant (Sachweh, 2012).
-Thus, segregation can potentially exacerbate perceptions of others as strangers, reducing empathy and solidarity in turn (Otero et al., 2022).
+Consequently, segregation can potentially exacerbate perceptions of others as strangers, reducing empathy and solidarity in turn (Otero et al., 2022).
 Although both approaches share the assumption that social networks shape information (availability heuristic) and affect attitudes (social influence), I argue that an advantage of the network perspective is that it has been more effective in defining the structural position of network ties and has more directly addressed the relationship with redistributive preferences.